Libcord/libcord/README.md

 <br>Libcord is a library written in typescript to interact with the Discord API <br><br>

-This package is in developement.
+This package is in development.

 </div>